-Turmeric, a herb mostly used by Indians has been reported to have some health benefits, especially by Traditional Medical systems for thousands of years.
+Turmeric, a herb mostly used by Indians has been reported to have some health benefits, especially by Traditional Medical systems.

 Although some research suggests that a holistic approach needs to be taken to investigate turmeric herb as a whole as opposed to just focusing on curcumin, a compound extracted from turmeric.

 Nonetheless, curcumin is thought to be anti-inflammatory and is high in antioxidant that is thought to fight off oxidative stress and manage inflammation in the body.

 Curcumin is said to have poor bioavailability as a result it is poorly absorbed and is quickly metabolized and eliminated from the bloodstream.

 Well, despite all that, it has been suggested that when turmeric is combined with black pepper, this can increase the bioavailability of curcumin so that we may gain from its potential benefits.